Nucleomics-VIB/bionano-tools/README.md

 ### **bedRename.pl**

-The perl script **[bedRename.pl](general-tools/bedRename.pl)** will create a new BED file from a public file an dreplace teh original chromosome names with the BNG translation provided with a key file (Knicker).
+The perl script **[bedRename.pl](general-tools/bedRename.pl)** will create a new BED file from a public file and replace the original chromosome names with the BNG translation provided with a key file (first column='official-name', second column='BNG-key' from Knicker).
 The resulting file can be viewed in IGV together with BNG data.

 **bedRename.pl -h**
 ```bash